 Cover Your Bases Across Regulatory Compliance, Insurance and Privacy Training

-If you’ve watched the news in the last few months, you already know cyber events are no joke.
-Recent ransomware attacks, including at Colonial Pipeline, have significantly impacted critical infrastructure and supply chains, resulting in millions of dollars in losses.
+Over the past few years, ransomware attacks have significantly impacted critical infrastructure and supply chains, resulting in millions of dollars in losses.

 These cyber events have reached such a scale and severity that even the White House has urged businesses to step up their security measures.
-On May 12, the White House also issued an executive order on improving the nation’s cyber security.
+In September 2022, President Biden issued a proclamation officially designating October as Cybersecurity Awareness Month in the administration's continued bid to improve the nation’s cyber security.

 This article outlines common exposures companies face as well as a checklist of privacy and compliance requirements and training, insurance coverages, and risk mitigation resources businesses can implement to protect themselves before a cyber event happens.